 Until recently one of the most popular jokes about Montenegrins was that the problems in their customer service steam from the fact that proud warriors cannot be changed overnight into humble waiters and chefs.
-Surely, Montenegrins are a nation in transition who are changing en route from shepherds clinging to their traditions to businessmen and tourism industry workers.
-These changes are also causing a transformation of the national temperament: once stiff and sober in order to remain heroic and just, modern day Montenegrins are more relaxed, reckless and hedonistic.
-Their feisty humor is unbeatable and ever-present, delivered in such way that one wonders whether to laugh nor to take seriously.
-In so far as these generalizations hold true Montenegrins are very intelligent, witty and quick to learn.
-In their talents are put to good use they become top artists, managers, professors and doctors who complete with the best in their field elsewhere in the world.
+Surely, Montenegrins are a nation in transition that is changing en route from shepherds clinging to their traditions to businessmen and tourism industry workers.
+These changes are also causing a transformation of the national temperament: once stiff and sober in order to remain heroic and just, modern-day Montenegrins are more relaxed, reckless, and hedonistic.
+Their feisty humor is unbeatable and ever-present, delivered in such a way that one wonders whether to laugh nor to take it seriously.
+In so far as these generalizations hold true Montenegrins are very intelligent, witty, and quick to learn.
+In their talents are put to good use they become top artists, managers, professors, and doctors who complete with the best in their field elsewhere in the world.

 Although at their first meeting with you Montenegrins may seem a bit reserved this is likely to disappear after only a few minutes.
-Anyone whom they met several times is counted as a friend and treated to intimate stories; proportionally they will show interest in your life, political views, likes and dislikes or other topic you might find unusual but this should not offend since it is considered a normal basic for conversation.
+Anyone whom they met several times is counted as a friend and treated to intimate stories.
+Proportionally they will show interest in your life, political views like and dislike, or other topics you might find unusual but this should not offend since it is considered a normal basis for conversation.

-On entering someone’s house you will be treated to a coffee (almost always a strong black one), rakija or a juice, possibly homemade.
-If offered, don’t miss the delicious preserves called slatko, served in small pots, on which you should take one or two teaspoons.
-On first entering a household it is customary to bring with you a small symbolic gift- a bottle of wine, some coffee, chocolate, flowers or something similar.
-When toasting say “Živjeli” or when drinking with only one person “Zdravobili” (May you be healthy); it is very important to touch glasses and look into the eyes of the people you are toasting with.
-Beware that your glass will be refilled as soon as you have finished it, the best defense against this is to leave a sip or two until you are prepared to leave.
-It happens frequently that people are invited to lunch or dinner and you should not hesitate as it is not purely a gesture of politeness.
+On entering someone’s house you will be offered a coffee (almost always a strong black one), rakija, or a juice, mostly homemade.
+On first entering a household it is customary to bring with you a small symbolic gift- a bottle of wine, some coffee, chocolate, flowers, or something similar.
+When toasting says “Živjeli” (Cheers) or when drinking with only one person “Zdravobili” (May you be healthy).
+It is very important to touch glasses and look into the eyes of the people you are toasting with.
+Beware that your glass will be refilled as soon as you have finished it.
+The best defense against this is to leave a sip or two until you are prepared to leave.
+If happens that you are invited to lunch or dinner you should not hesitate as it is not purely a gesture of politeness but an honor.

-If invited for a drink for a drink in café it is highly probable that your host will strongly insist on paying the whole bill.
-As there is no point in arguing it is bet to buy a round yourself when he/she is not around to pay, but be careful not to equal the amount as the might be considered offensive.
+If invited for a drink in the café it is highly probable that your host will strongly insist on paying the whole bill.
+As there is no point in arguing it is best to pay around when he/she is not on the round to pay.
 Sharing payment around the table is not considered convivial.
-Ask to add some money but try not too precise as bargaining over cents is considered avaricious.
-Montenegrins are not formal in the least when it comes to clothing.
-Most of them tend to overdress but there are few occasions in private life apart from wedding or funerals when there is a dress code to obey.
+Ask to add some money but try not too precise as bargaining over cents because it is considered avaricious.
+Montenegrins are not formal in the least when it comes to clothing but the youth are very fashionable.
+There are few occasions in private life apart from weddings, baptizing, or funerals when there is a dress code to obey.

-Business Hours: Government and business offers usually work from 8 am to 4 pm Monday to Friday.
+The government's administration and business companies usually work from 8 am to 4 pm Monday to Friday.
 Department stores and supermarkets are generally open from 8 am to 9 pm.
 24 hours shops ok kiosks are common.
 Most restaurants are open till midnight.
 This is also when the cafes and clubs should turn the music off except the summer season when the music can last up to 1 am.

-Churches: Most of the large town churches are open throughout the day whilst those in village are open only at service times, usually at 8:30 am at 5 pm.
+Most of the large town churches are open throughout the day whilst those in the village are open only at service times, usually at 8:30 am and at 5 pm.
 Montenegro has Orthodox and Catholic churches and monasteries, as well as Muslim mosques.
-Upon entering the church one is required to act politely, not to loud or raise your voice.
-Enter decently dressed–no swimsuits, shorts, miniskirts or even uncovered shoulders.
+Upon entering the church one is required to act politely, not too loud, or raise a voice.
+Enter decently dressed–no shorts, miniskirts, or even uncovered shoulders.
 Take your hat off.
-Women are expected to cover their heads although this rule is too strictly obeyed.
-In orthodox churches women are not allowed in the sanctuary behind the iconostasis.
-Moving around during service is not encouraged and men should keep to the right while women to the left of the church.
+Women are expected to cover their heads although this rule is not too strictly obeyed.
+In orthodox churches, women are not allowed to stay in the sanctuary behind the iconostasis.
+Moving around during service is not encouraged.
+Men should keep to the right while women should stay the left into the church.
 Ask for permission if you want to take pictures, especially in the church.

 Electric current: 220 Volts with plugs of two round pins.

 Local Time is GTM + 1 hour.
-From end of March to end of October the time is GTM+2 hours.
+From the end of March to the end of October the time is GTM+2 hours.

-Museums rarely open every day.
-Most are closed on Monday but some close on Sunday.
-Specific opening hours are provided in the texts on particular museums.
-Last entrance is usually 30 to 40 minutes before closing time.
+Museums are open every day.
+Most are closed on Monday but some are closed on Sunday.
+The last entrance is usually 30 to 40 minutes before closing time.

 Tipping is not obligatory but it is usual in taxis and restaurants to round up to sum to the nearest whole followed with the phrase.
-“U redu” je OK, provided you are satisfied with the service, of course.
-The applies even to the smallest bills.
+“U redu je” (It is OK) provided you are satisfied with the service.
+This applies even to the smallest bills.

-Weights and Measures.
 The metric system is used in Montenegro, the same as the rest of continental Europe.
-The unit of length is metar for weight it’s gram for capacity.
+The unit of length is a meter for weight it’s gram for capacity.

 Montenegro Hostel Team